RainbowPillow/FRAME/README.md

-# FRAME: Feature Rectification for Class Imbalance Learning
+# FRAME: Feature Rectification for Class Imbalance Learning (TKDE 2024)

 **If you find our work useful for your research, please give us a STAR🌟!**